Who to Talk to at Denver Law

 It makes sense to reach out for advice about course choices and with questions about all the opportunities Denver Law offers.
 Where do you go and with whom do you speak?

 We believe everyone in this building has information that can assist you in charting your JD Journey.
+We are here to help you.
 So throw a wide net—collect information from a variety of sources and get lots of advice.
 Then think about everything yourself.
 Put it all together and use course choices to chart your law school pathways.
 Be informed, be intentional, be intelligent.

 Professors are the go-to experts for advice about particular courses and about how to put courses together to gain expertise in areas of the law.
 Faculty offices are on the third and fourth floors.
 There are several ways to identify which professors to talk with for academic advice about specific courses and pathways:

 - Look at current and past Class Schedules to see who teaches courses in areas you are interested in.

 - Consult the Certificate programs and Pathways.
 Look for “Faculty.”

 - Go to the Faculty Directory.
 Click on the "Filter" button.
 Then open the "Specialization" tab.
 A drop-down menu lists many areas of law; select the one you are interested in.
 Then click on "Apply" to learn the names of faculty members who teach and write in the selected area of law.

 - Ask a professor you know or the academic advisors identified below to direct you to the appropriate professor for the course or area of law that interests you.